-Thanks to the commitment of the Fashion Houses and relying on its team and experts, the FHCM provides support to its Members on many topics, within the framework of the Paris Fashion Week® and Haute Couture Week, the Emerging Brands Initiative, as well as through the Commissions bringing together its Members and the Professional Branch that it represents.
+Through the involvement of fashion Houses and drawing upon its teams and experts, the FHCM provides support to its Members on numerous subjects, within the framework of Paris Fashion Week® and Haute Couture Week, the Emerging Brands Initiative, as well as through holding committees bringing together its Members and the professional branch it leads.
+It also ensures regular communications on key themes and current affairs, particularly regarding sustainable development, legislative and regulatory changes, or digital services.
+It offers training on major CSR challenges (certifications, responsible sourcing, product lifecycle analysis).

 Representation and support